 Meanwhile, put the butter in a small bowl and mash with a fork until soft.
 Stir in the chives and season with a pinch of salt and pepper.
 Set aside (keep at room temperature!).

 When the veggies are in the oven, heat a drizzle of oil in a frying pan on high heat.
 Season the salmon with salt and pepper.
 When the pan is hot, carefully lay in the fish skin-side down.
 Lower the heat slightly and fry until the skin is crisp, 4-5 mins.
 TIP: Don't try and turn the fish too soon or the skin won't crisp!
 Turn and cook for a further 4-5 mins.
 IMPORTANT: The salmon is cooked when opaque in the centre.

-When the salmon is cooked, remove the pan from the heat and turn the salmon so they are skin- side down.
-Divide the chive butter between each - it will melt from the heat of the fish.
+When the salmon is cooked, remove the pan from the heat and turn the salmon fillets so as they are skin-side down.
+Divide the chive butter between the top of each salmon fillet - it will melt from the heat of the fish.
 Divide the roasted potatoes and veg between your plates and finish with the pan-fried salmon.
-Drizzle over any buttery juices from the pan.
-Enjoy!
+Drizzle over the buttery juices from the pan and enjoy!